 Otherwise, we will be staying with this presser.

-Both sides of the border exchange information and coordinate their actions.
+Both sides of the border exchange information and coordinate their actions independently of the results of the elections in the United States.

-Every day exchanges between the United States and Mexico and Mexico contribute talent and prosperity on both sides of the border in Mexico and the United States.
+Everyday exchanges between the United States and Mexicans and Mexico contributed talent and prosperity on both sides of the border in Mexico and the United States.

 They are well-intentioned people.